UP210300/UP210300_CPP/U2/README.md

 # **UNIT 2: Control structures and cycles**

-This unit is all about control structures using conditionals (such as if) and cycles (including for, do-while and while) to buil blocks of computer programs to take decisions and follow one path or another.
+This unist is all about control structures and building blocks of computer programs that enable a program to “take decisions” an++d follow one path or another.
+The basic Control Structures in programming languages are:
+>Conditionals (such as if): which are used to execute one or more statements if a condition is met.
+>Cycle (including for, do-while and while): which purpose is to repeat a statement a certain number of times or while a condition is fulfilled.

 Check out the following exercises taht shows the use of each control structure.

 [Rent](#rent)•